amvitkus/ChicagoBearsQuizzler/README.md

 Currently just one screen type, quiz starts automatically from question 1.

-This app is mainly for Chicago Bears enthusiasts.
+This app is mainly for Chicago Bears enthusiasts and NFL trivia fans.
 As it stands, there are no Chicago Bears quiz apps on the Google Play store.

 INSTALLATION: